-LIPA is charging £9,250 a year for UK/EU full-time undergraduates starting our degree courses in 2017, which may be subject to modest inflationary increases in subsequent years of study.
+LIPA charged £9,250 a year for UK/EU full-time undergraduates starting our degree courses in 2017, which may be subject to modest inflationary increases in subsequent years of study.

 Subject to eligibility, UK and EU students can apply for a Tuition Fee Loan from the government to cover the full cost of tuition fees.
 UK students are also usually eligible to apply for additional funding to help with living costs.

 The Tuition Fee Loan is not means-tested which means that your household income will not affect whether you get it or not.
 You don't have to start paying your loan back until the April after you leave LIPA and, even then, only if you are working and earning more than a particular earning threshold – currently set at £25,000 a year.
 Your monthly repayment will be a small percentage of your income so it should seem affordable.